JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 This section identifies and discusses modules of both types.

 ### Declaring Incompatibility with Module
-Starting in 2020.2, a plugin can declare incompatibility with an arbitrary module by specifying `<incompatible-with>` containing module ID in its `plugin.xml`.
+Starting in 2020.2, a plugin can declare incompatibility with an arbitrary module by specifying `<incompatible-with>` containing module ID in its <path>plugin.xml</path>.

 ### Modules Available in All Products
 A core set of modules are available in all products based on the IntelliJ Platform.